 Even when we lose our voices, rarely are things so serious as to warrant surgery.
 Polyps (watery sacs often caused from a single, powerful vocal blowout) and hemorrhages (resulting from the bursting of a blood vessel in a vocal fold) are often exceptions to this rule, but incidents of both are few and far between, and rates of surgical success are extremely high.

-Much more common, when it comes to vocal pathology, are vocal nodules and ‘pre-nodules’, which unlike polyps and hemorrhages, are caused from prolonged vocal strain and misuse.
-Ongoing tension causes swelling of the vocal cords, which in time develops into harder, callous-like growths.
+Much more common when it comes to vocal pathology are vocal nodules and ‘pre-nodules’ which, unlike polyps and hemorrhages, are caused from prolonged vocal strain and misuse.
+Ongoing tension causes the vocal cords to swell and become irritated, resulting in microlesions and eventually small, callous-like growths (think scabs) on those spots.
 These growths interfere with the natural vibration necessary for a healthy vocal sound, resulting in a raspy, throaty tone, particularly in certain areas of the range.
-Happily, while nodules are sometimes removed surgically, vocal rest, therapy, and retraining usually allow them to diminish, and the vocal cords to return to their healthy state.
+While nodules are sometimes removed surgically, vocal rest, therapy, and retraining usually allow them to diminish, and the vocal cords to return to their healthy state.

-One of the most commonly diagnosed voice issue is acid reflux, caused by stomach acid coming back up through the esophageal sphincter and into the larynx, resulting in the reddening and swelling of the vocal cords.
-Unlike indigestion, many people don’t feel reflux, only the symptoms of it… itchy throat, hoarse voice (especially in the morning), and an inability to ‘clear the cords’.
+one of the most commonly diagnosed voice issues is acid reflux.
+Caused by stomach acid coming back up through the esophageal sphincter and into the larynx, reflux, or GERD, results in the reddening and swelling of the vocal tract.
+Unlike indigestion, many people don’t feel reflux, only the symptoms of it… itchy and irritated throat, hoarse voice (especially in the morning), and an inability to ‘clear the cords’.
 These issues tend to cause singers to overcompensate by working harder through the ‘thickness’ to produce sound, often in unhealthy ways.

-On its own, reflux isn’t usually an issue that will put your voice at risk.
-That said, any resulting pushing and strain can lead to the creation of pre-nodules, nodules, and other vocal challenges.
+On its own however, reflux is rarely an issue that will put your voice at serious risk.
+That said, any resulting voice clearing, pushing, and strain can lead to the creation of pre-nodules, nodules, and other vocal challenges.

 In my experience, however, anxiety and acid reflux usually go hand in hand.